ericwindmill/flutter-by-example-www/content/lessons/basics/lifecycle_methods.md

 (and all Widget subclasses) are thrown away and rebuilt whenever configuration changes.
 It's very inexpensive for Flutter to rebuild a mutable widget.

-Because `State` isn't blown away on every rebuild, you can maintain it and keep from having to make expensive computations to get the state property everytime something is rebuilt.
+Because `State` isn't blown away on every rebuild, it avoids expensive computations, and gets at the state property everytime something is rebuilt.

 Also, this is what allows Flutter animations to exist.
 Because `State` isn't